Kin-Zhang/DeltaFlow/README.md

 ## 1. Data Preparation

-Check [dataprocess/README.md](dataprocess/README.md#argoverse-20) for downloading tips for the raw Argoverse 2 dataset.
+Check [dataprocess/README.md](dataprocess/README.md#argoverse-20) for downloading tips for the raw Argoverse 2 dataset and [data preprocessed to h5 files commands](dataprocess/README.md#process).
-Or maybe you want to have the **mini processed dataset** to try the code quickly, We directly provide one scene inside `train` and `val`.
+Another good way to try code quickly is using **mini processed dataset**, we directly provide one scene inside `train` and `val`.
 It already converted to `.h5` format and processed with the label data.
 You can download it from [Zenodo](https://zenodo.org/records/13744999/files/demo_data.zip)/[HuggingFace](https://huggingface.co/kin-zhang/OpenSceneFlow/blob/main/demo_data.zip) and extract it to the data folder.
-Then you can directly use demo data to run the [training script](#2-quick-start).
+Then you can directly use this mini processed demo data to run the [training script](#2-quick-start).

 ```bash
 wget https://huggingface.co/kin-zhang/OpenSceneFlow/resolve/main/demo_data.zip